bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Tim Ruffing: 00:33:32

 Right, this is what we now call in some papers insecure `MuSig`.
-I think the first paper you uploaded together with Yannick had this two round version, which was insecure.
+I think the first paper you uploaded together with [Yannick Seurin](https://yannickseurin.github.io/) had this two round version, which was insecure.
 Yeah, I just found an attack on this very end of `MuSig` and also...

 Pieter Wuille: 00:33:52